SMS Prinz Heinrich: Transfer to the Baltic

 In the meantime, Prinz Heinrich's boiler tubes were in need of replacement, so she was detached for repairs at Kiel, where she arrived on 11 August.
+The shipyards there were found to be overwhelmed with work, so Prinz Heinrich was transferred to the Blohm & Voss shipyard in Hamburg.
 Repairs were completed the following month, and she arrived back in Libau on 22 September.
 She took part in another minelaying sortie into the Baltic in the direction of Östergarn on 5–6 October.
 By this time, the German navy had begun to experience severe crew shortages, and so the Reichsmarineamt decided to decommission older, less combat-capable vessels.
 On 10 November, Prinz Heinrich left Libau for Kiel, where she arrived the following day.
-Her crew was reduced and she was assigned to the "Readiness Division" with Wittelsbach, and she remained there until 27 March 1916, when she was decommissioned and disarmed.
+Her crew was reduced and she was assigned to the "Readiness Division" with Wittelsbach, some 419 men being taken from Prinz Heinrich.
+They were replaced with inexperienced naval cadets, and the ship was thereafter used as a guard ship anchored off Stein in the outer Kiel Fjord.
+By December, she had been moved closer to Kiel, and on 20 March 1916, she was taken into the imperial shipyard in Kiel to be decommissioned, which was done seven days later, and then disarmed.
+Both of her main battery guns were converted into "Theodor Karl" railway guns for use ashore.
 For the rest of the war, she served as a floating headquarters for Prince Heinrich, the commander in chief of naval forces in the Baltic.
 She was also used as a barracks ship and a tender.
-Beginning in 1918, she was also used to support the U-Kreuzer Flotilla.
+Beginning in 1918, she was also used to support the U-Kreuzer Flotilla, a unit composed of large U-boats intended for long-range commerce raiding operations.
 She was stricken from the naval register on 25 January 1920 and sold later that year.
 The ship was ultimately broken up for scrap at Audorf-Rendsburg.